google-deepmind/mujoco/doc/APIreference.rst

    } mjtCollision;

 | Defined in `mjmodel.h <https://github.com/deepmind/mujoco/blob/main/include/mjmodel.h>`_

-| Collision modes specifying how candidate geom pair are generated for near-phase collision checking.
+| Collision modes specifying how candidate geom pairs are generated for near-phase collision checking.
 These values are
   used in ``m->opt.collision``.

 .. _mjtCone: